 Now: The Hawaiian shirt is making a full-blown comeback today.
 Many luxury designers such as Gucci, Off White, Aries, and AMIRI are hopping on the proverbial bandwagon to bring back the flat collar staple.
 If you’re going to attempt the Hawaiian shirt fit we recommend pairing the outlandish printed shirt with a pair of brown corduroy pants like the Biebs for a full-blown “I could be in Hawaii right now and you wouldn’t even know” look.
 If that’s asking a bit much, tone the shirt down with a pair of blue denim jeans or chinos.

 5. Double Denim

 Then: Athleisure has been a staple over the last couple of years, and we might have ’80s tracksuits to thank for it.
 To be clear, the tracksuit was not an ’80s invention.
-However, after ’80s hip-hop acts such as Run DMC and LL Cool J began wearing Adidas get-ups as style statements, a men’s fashion trend was born.
+However, after the ’80s hip-hop acts such as Run DMC and LL Cool J began wearing adidas get-ups as style statements, and a men’s fashion trend was born.
 While tracksuit materials and designs have improved or at least changed over the years, the core principle remains the same: this is proactive apparel you can wear outside the gym.

-Now: When it comes to pulling off a top to bottom athleisure outfit, Run DMC walked so yoga instructors could run.
-The thing about athleisure is its perfectly acceptable to wear under most circumstances, that is, only if you’re wearing premium quality garms.
+Now: When it comes to pulling off a top-to-bottom athleisure outfit, Run DMC walked so yoga instructors could run.
+The thing about athleisure is it’s perfectly acceptable to wear under most circumstances, that is, only if you’re wearing premium quality garms.
 We recommend you try those from Pangaia, Nike, Lulu Lemon, Uniqlo, and Carharrt.